sekunho/swoogle/README.md

 Dates are formatted in DD-MM-YYYY.

+### Day 5 - 29/11/2021

+- I added the remaining list of resources associated with `Person`.
+- Made smart constructors for creating an ID.
+Can't be negative, ever.
+- Fixed the incorrect implementation of the ID newtypes' `ToJSON` instances.
+It had to have a trailing forward slash otherwise it would've been parsed incorrectly.
+- Refactored the aeson instances for the ID newtypes to use the smart constructors.
+- In the `parseJSON` implementation for the ID newtypes, I think this is where monads would be useful, especially since I could avoid the nested cases.
+For now I wrote them all manually.
+I'm a bit sleepy.

 ### Day 4 - 28/11/2021

 - Moved `*Ids` into an `Id` module
 - Films: decode URL to ID; encode ID to URL
 - Homeworld: decode URL to ID; encode ID to URL
+- There are cases where I had to deal with `Int -> Text`, but there is no such signature for `show`.
+I just used `Text.pack . show`, but then wondered if there was a better way in terms of ergonomics and performance.
+I found `text-show`, and tried it out in some cases.
+Not sure how I feel about it overall, since I'm not sure if it really makes that big of a difference for this tiny application.
+- Decided to make the `*Id` types as opaque types - where I can't touch the data constructors, and have to rely on the smart constructors.
+I think it's better this way, so I can ensure that it's at least a non-negative number.

 ### Day 3 - 27/11/2021